andrew-duckworth/2D-Platformer/README.md

-Check In:
-- we're feeling excited for this, a bit nervous to tackle the tech

 # Wellbeing:

+## Check In:
+- we're feeling excited for this, a bit nervous to tackle the tech but we think with good teamwork we can acheive a product we are proud of!

+---

 - breaks (knowing you can take those when you think you need them)
 - being open and honest with each other, any time your feeling stressed, etc.
 - giving eachother space when we need it.